November 29, 2022

 With limited resources, employers may struggle with their global benefits efforts and priorities, whether they be governance, implementation, renewal management, strategic initiatives, data collection or analytics.
 As business operations expand and new challenges emerge for employers with global workforces, some HR/benefits leaders are thoughtfully partnering with a global broker to help manage what for many companies equates to over 100 unique benefit plans.
 Partnering with global brokers also offers employers further opportunities to drive strategic impacts and move the proverbial benefits needle.1 Regardless of the reasoning behind the decision, forming a solid business case for all relevant internal stakeholders is important.
 To do so, employers can think through these steps:

-Step 1: Understand how your company’s strategy and needs can be met through a global broker partnership.
+Step 1: Understand how business strategies and needs can be met by leveraging global partnerships

-Review your company’s business and benefits strategies and see how a global broker partnership can enhance those efforts.
-If you don’t have a global benefits philosophy and guidelines in writing, consider doing so.
-Providing potential broker partners with your strategy and/or guiding principles during the request for purchase (RFP) process will assist in establishing proper expectations.1,2,3,4
+Review the company’s business and benefits strategies and identify how collaboration with a global broker can enhance those efforts.
+Employers that have not yet documented their global benefits philosophy and/or guidelines may want to consider first doing so.
+Providing potential partners with a clear strategy and guiding principles will assist in establishing proper expectations.

-Also, factor in your company’s structure and C-Suite priorities.
-If you have a decentralized structure, it can be more challenging to build consensus for a global broker.
-It will increase the number of stakeholders you will need to engage.
+Recommendation: Factor in company structure and C-Suite priorities.
+For employers with a decentralized structure, it can be more challenging to build consensus for a global broker as it increases the number of stakeholders that need to be engaged.
 However, having a global broker can provide consistency across a decentralized structure.
-Regardless of your company’s structure, lack of resources are often a company’s biggest barrier.
-A global broker can assist with resource limitations and is a key rationale in most business cases.3
+Yet lack of resources is often a company’s biggest barrier regardless of the company’s structure.
+If the company’s central philosophy has been made clear to the global broker, that person can better assist with resource limitations and is a key rationale in most business cases.3

 Questions to Ask When Considering a Global Broker Relationship